mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 // outputs "    19" without the quotes
 ```

-### Logging
+#### Logging

-The standard library `log` package provides methods that
+The `log` standard library package provides functions
-help with writing error messages to stderr.
+that help with writing error messages to stderr.

 By default, `log.Fatal(message)` outputs a line
 containing the date, time, and message,